ProjoMania/OdooDeveloperToolsUI/SSH_TERMINAL_IMPLEMENTATION.md

 ## Quick Start
 1. Ensure SSH works from command line: `ssh <your-server>`
 2. Add server via web interface
-3. Use **"Test"** button to verify connection
-4. Click **"Connect"** to open terminal
+3. Click **"Connect"** to open terminal
-5. Enjoy full SSH terminal experience in your browser!
+4. Enjoy full SSH terminal experience in your browser!

 **Note**: This implementation bypasses Paramiko authentication issues by using the system SSH client, ensuring 100% compatibility with your existing SSH setup.